 Freeze sensor: A sensor designed to detect and send notification of extreme shifts in temperature.

-Front door security: Fortifying the most vulnerable part of the home against potential intruders; may include smart locks, door sensors, outdoor cameras, and a doorbell camera.
+Front door security: Fortifying the most vulnerable part of the home against potential intruders.
+This may include smart technology locks, door sensors, outdoor cameras, and a doorbell camera.

 Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile device.